imenmontassar/ImenMontassar/README.md

 # 👋 Welcome to Imen's GitHub Profile! 👋

 ## About Me
-I'm a Université of Sherbrooke alumni and Ecole Polytechnique de Tunisie graduate with a passion for Data Science 📊 and Machine Learning 🤖.
+I'm a Université de Sherbrooke Alumnus and École Polytechnique de Tunisie Graduate with a passion for Data Science 📊 and Machine Learning 🤖.
 ### 🔭 Skills:
 Python / Java / C / Matlab / SQL
 ## Contact Me: